Study overseas as part of your degree. Choose from 39 countries and 200 partner institutions

 - Are eligible to apply.

 - Are eligible to apply but you should speak to your faculty about how exchange will impact your program.
-Students wishing to undertake research overseas should refer to research exchange.
+Students wishing to undertake research overseas should refer to research overseas.

 Postgraduate coursework students